At a Glance

 Job Introduction

-Interviews to take place on Thursday 23rd of September
+Interviews will take place on Thursday 23rd of September.

-- Developing strength-based recovery plans with individuals that are; comprehensive, person-centred and individualised based on a clear assessment of that individual\’s needs and circumstances.
+- Developing strength‑based recovery plans with individuals that are comprehensive, person‑centred and individualised based on a clear assessment of their needs and circumstances.

-- Involving individuals and their family/advocates in the planning of the individual\’s care.
+- Involving individuals and their family or advocates in the planning of the individual’s care.

 - Completing accurate, person‑centred, and individualised risk assessments.